The best place to ride out a global societal collapse is New Zealand, study finds

 Released this month in the journal Sustainability by researchers at Britain’s Anglia Ruskin University, the study aimed to better understand what destinations could survive independently in the face of a global disaster caused by the likes of climate change, a pandemic, a financial collapse or other cataclysmic disruptions.

-Or, as the paper puts it: What destinations could survive as “nodes of persisting complexity” in the face of a period of rapid, uncontrolled and worldwide “de-complexification.”
+Or, as the paper puts it, what destinations could survive as “nodes of persisting complexity” in the face of a period of rapid, uncontrolled and worldwide “de-complexification.”

 Islands in temperate regions and with low population densities generally came out on top.
-Destinations were ranked on a variety of factors, including land area from capita, distance from other population centers and potential for renewable energy and agriculture.
+Destinations were ranked on a variety of factors, including land area per capita, distance from other population centers and potential for renewable energy and agriculture.

 Other potential “nodes” include Iceland, Tasmania and Ireland, the study found, and the researchers said they were surprised by a relatively strong showing from Britain.
-However, New Zealand was found to have the “most potential.”
+However, New Zealand was found to have the most “potential.”

 Though New Zealand’s economy is highly globalized and the country currently relies on imports, it has “abundant" energy resources and agricultural land, the study found.

 The research adds a new layer of academic validation to a trend that is already in place.
-In its coverage of the findings, the NZ Herald reported that many locals found the result “no surprise, with billionaires reported to be buying land for bunkers in New Zealand in preparation for an apocalypse,” although some have questioned to true extent of that trend.
+In its coverage of the findings, the NZ Herald reported that many locals found the result “no surprise, with billionaires reported to be buying land for bunkers in New Zealand in preparation for an apocalypse,” although some have questioned the true extent of that trend.

 New Zealand, an island nation of less than five million residents, has earned plaudits for its successful handling of the covid-19 pandemic.